Rizkylexsi12/Rizkylexsi12/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋 , I'm Rizky Lexsi!
-Currently working as QA Engineer, Having knowledge to create web automation using Cypress, Katalon Studio, and Robot Framework.
+Currently working as QA Engineer, Having knowledge to create web automation using Robot Framework, Cypress, and Katalon Studio.
 API Testing using Postman, Database Testing using Dbeaver, And having knowledge about Project Management Tools such a Clickup and Asana..

 # Table of contents
 <!--ts-->